Outsourcing: Variations

 Strategic consultancy includes for business process improvement.

+Across relocations from 2018–2023, firms often combined direct investments with contract manufacturing; for example, in Vietnam both direct and contract moves expanded, while Mexico showed a relatively balanced split between direct and contract manufacturing among existing suppliers.
+Overall, only about one-third of observed moves went to a single destination, underscoring a portfolio approach to supply chain resilience rather than a simple shift from one country to another.

 Innovation outsourcing

 When offshore outsourcing knowledge work, firms heavily rely on the availability of technical personnel at offshore locations.
 One of the challenges in offshoring engineering innovation is a reduction in quality.

 Co-sourcing

 Co-sourcing is a hybrid of internal staff supplemented by an external service provider.
 Co-sourcing can minimize sourcing risks, increase transparency, clarity and lend toward better control than fully outsourced.

 Co-sourcing services can supplement internal audit staff with specialized skills such as information risk management or integrity services, or help during peak periods, or similarly for other areas such as software development or human resources.

 Identity management co-sourcing

 Identity management co-sourcing is when on-site hardware interacts with outside identity services.

 This contrasts with an "all in-the-cloud" service scenario, where the identity service is built, hosted and operated by the service provider in an externally hosted, cloud computing infrastructure.